-Here’s a fun summer craft for kids– paper plate and pasta octopus craft!
-Not only is it fun to make, but it also provides all kinds of fine motor practice and can be done over and over!
+Here’s a fun ocean animal craft for kids– paper plate and pasta octopus craft!
+Not only is it fun to make, but it also provides all kinds of fine motor practice and can be done over and over.

 Follow our Crafts for Kids Pinterest board!